HumanAugmentationLab/EMGclassificationgeneral/SEEDS/SEEDS_README.md

 subjFeatCorrFunc.m  - For each subject data, call featureCorrelationFunc.
 Then, store the correlation matrix for each subject data and take the average across all the subjects to give a feature x feature correlation matrix.

-Test.m - idk

 EMGclassification.m - compare this wih emgfeatextract

 EnviornmentSetUp.m - we should all update this with our links?

-FeatureCorrelationMatrix.m - does declan still want this?